Generic name: ciprofloxacin (sip-roe-FLOX-a-sin)

 Chemical Class: Fluoroquinolone

-Uses For ciprofloxacin
+Uses for ciprofloxacin

-Ciprofloxacin ear solution is used to treat otitis externa.
+Ciprofloxacin ear solution or suspension is used to treat otitis externa.
 Otitis externa, also known as swimmer's ear, is an infection of the outer ear canal caused by bacteria.
 The ear canal and outer part of the ear may be swollen, red, and painful.

 Ciprofloxacin belongs to the class of medicines known as fluoroquinolone antibiotics.
 It works by killing the bacteria or preventing their growth.

-ciprofloxacin is available only with your doctor's prescription.
+Cetraxal® is available only with your doctor's prescription.

-Before Using ciprofloxacin
+Before using ciprofloxacin

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ciprofloxacin, the following should be considered: